nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Construction & Engineering of SaaS workloads can benefit from attested geographic boundary data from end-user devices to restrict access within specific geo-political regions (e.g., California).
 Enabling per-user or group-level geo-fencing helps prevent fraudulent access originating outside the authorized area.

-* Healthcare providers need to ensure that the Host (H) is located in a specific geographic boundary when downloading patient data or performing other sensitive operations.
+* Healthcare providers need to ensure that the Host is located in a specific geographic boundary when downloading patient data or performing other sensitive operations.

 * U.S. Presidential Executive Order (doj-cisa) compliance directs Cloud Service Provider (CSP) support personnel be located in restricted geographies  (e.g., Venezuela, Iran, China, North Korea).
 However, those personnel should not be allowed to support U.S. customers.